King Herod: mad, bad, dangerous

-Mark Antony, Roman ruler of the eastern half of the Mediterranean who became a patron and friend to Herod the Great
+- Mark Antony, Roman ruler of the eastern half of the Mediterranean was a friend to Herod the Great

 Herod was born in Palestine at a time of political turmoil.
-His father Antipater, an ambitious man, had risen rapidly in the service of the king, whom he eventually ousted from the throne.
+His father Antipater, an ambitious and clever soldier, rose rapidly in the service of the king.
+Eventually he ousted the king from his throne and took it for himself.

 By the age of 36, Herod was unchallenged ruler of Judea.